Sandy Hook, Connecticut: History

 Sandy Hook was founded in 1711 when several proprietors with land in the area relocated together to reduce isolation.
 Within a year of the settlement of Newtown, some of its proprietors began moving away from the central village to some of their larger parcels.
 Colonists found that the Pootatuck River at Sandy Hook allowed for saw and gristmills, leading to it becoming one of the first outlying areas to be settled.

 In 1839, the chemist and engineer Charles Goodyear accidentally invented the process of vulcanization while living on Glen Road, to the north of Sandy Hook center.
 This led to the creation and prosperity of the Goodyear Rubber Packing factory in the following 15 years, and hugely impacted the manufacturing industry in the following decades.

 The Sandy Hook neighborhood did not grow dramatically until the mid-19th century post-industrialization, due to innovation and economic growth caused by businesses such as the Goodyear Rubber Packing Factory.

 2012 school shooting

 On December 14, 2012, 20-year-old Adam Lanza shot and killed his mother at home, and then drove to Sandy Hook Elementary School where he killed 20 children aged 6–7 along with six adults.
 He died by suicide when police arrived at the school.
 It was the second-deadliest mass shooting in U.S. history at the time, after the 2007 Virginia Tech shootings.

-Following the shooting, both the Lanza family home and Sandy Hook Elementary School were demolished, in 2013 and 2016 respectively; a new school being rebuilt at the same site.
+Following the shooting, both the Lanza family home and Sandy Hook Elementary School were demolished, in 2013 and 2016 respectively; a new school was built at the same site.